AlexRogalskiy/object-mappers-playground/docs/contributing/info.md

 ## Getting Started

-Web2Docs is an open source project and we love to receive contributions from the community!
+ObjectMappers is an open source project and we love to receive contributions from the community!
 There are many ways to contribute, from [writing- and improving documentation and tutorials](), [reporting bugs](#bug-reports), [submitting enhancement suggestions](#enhancement-suggestions) which can be incorporated into IceCore Hashids itself by [submitting a pull request](#pull-requests).

 The project development workflow and process uses [GitHub Issues][gh-issues]- and [Pull Requests][gh-pr] management to track issues and pull requests.